Robin-photo

 Three years later I was offered a casual job at a TAFE where I met a man who knew someone with CD and asked me if I would like to meet him.
 This was my first meeting with another sufferer.
 He was on one of the first trials for Botulinum toxin with a neurologist.
 I then got a referral to his neurologist who started me on Botulinum toxin and I had a good result.
 My head lifted up but was still turned to the right and it stayed that way.
 However, it was so much more bearable until I was rushed to hospital for emergency surgery for another complaint.
 As a result of the anaesthetic I started to spasm worse than ever.
 I spoke to the neurologist about this but he didn’t believe an anaesthetic could cause the problem so I then looked for a new neurologist.

 I then heard about Professor Colebatch at Prince of Wales Hospital so I saw him and stayed with him for approximately 19 years.
 He treated me with medication and botulinum toxin but eventually I developed antibodies to the toxin and although he tried different versions of botulinum toxin, nothing worked.
 He would often do his own research and his research assistant called me to go in for testing.
 However, I wasn’t feeling well as I hadn’t had treatment for five years and was starting to go downhill.
 So she called him and he reviewed me.
-He told me there was no further medical treatment but would I consider Brain Surgery.
-I was so bad I said yes.
+He told me there was no further medical treatment but would I consider brain surgery.
+I was so bad, I said yes.

 By this time I was still working but finding walking difficult with the constant spasms and it was affecting my inner ear.
 My balance was not good and trying to cover the symptoms at work was getting harder.

 I was then referred to Dr Stephen Tisch at St Vincents who assessed me for DBS surgery and he believed I would be a good patient for this type of surgery.
 He in turn referred me to Dr Richard Bittar who would fly up from Melbourne to do the surgery.
 A couple of months later there was a cancellation and I was given a date and after the tests I had surgery.
+This was in 2009 and my pain level went from 9/10 to zero.

+In 2013 I had to have the battery replaced by neurosurgeon, Dr Ben Jonker, and I went on to a self-charging battery.
+I now have a new programming system that suits me so well but it has taken time.
+It’s something you have to be patient with while they get the correct settings.
 DBS is a journey and there are no quick fixes.
 It takes time to get the settings right and you have to have a good relationship with your neurologist or nurse programmer, giving them good feedback on any setting changes they make.
 They can’t do this alone and for best results it has to be a team approach.
-I’ve heard some people say, ‘well it isn’t working I’ve been having programming changes for the last 6 months’ I’ve told them 6 months is way too early to be dismissing this surgery, you need to hang in there and they will get it right.
+I’ve heard some people say, “Well it isn’t working, I’ve been having programming changes for the last 6 months”.
+I’ve told them that 6 months is way too early to be dismissing this surgery.
+You need to hang in there and they will get it right.

-And Yes I am one of the lucky ones but I’ve worked hard at this and DBS has allowed me to keep working.
-I work fulltime and I have two lovely daughters and sons in law and a grandson on the way.
-I do respite foster care two weekends a month and I look after my own home and watch over my elderly father and still find the time to be Treasurer of this great group.
+Yes I am one of the lucky ones but I’ve worked hard at this and DBS allowed me to keep working.
+After DBS I kept working full time and I have two lovely daughters and grandchildren.
+I have done respite foster care, looked after my father, I look after my own home and help with my grandchildren, I volunteer and am an office bearer for DNA.
 So life for me is great.
 If something went wrong and it all stopped working, would I consider DBS again?
 I would for sure – I would never go back to the way I was before DBS.
+I want to thank Dr Tisch and St Vincents Sydney for all the support they have given to me and my daughter who now has dystonic hand tremors.
+We couldn’t have got this far without their care.